ecohealthalliance/repeldata/README.md

 Below is a high-level overview of all tables in the database.
 Descriptions of table fields can be viewed as a tibble with `repeldata::repel_fields_schema()` [WORK IN PROGRESS]

-### Disease Tables
+### WAHIS Tables

 These tables contain disease reports and supplementary country attribute and health infrastructure information extracted from the [World Animal Health Information Database](https://wahis.oie.int/#/report-management) (WAHIS).
-Managed by the World Organization for Animal Health (OIE), WAHIS contains annual disease summary reports and individual disease outbreak reports from 174 countries and territories.
+Managed by the World Organization for Animal Health (OIE), WAHIS contains individual disease outbreak reports from 174 countries and territories; bi-annual disease summary reports; and annual country capacity reports.
 We download these reports from the OIE API and standardize them into structured tables.

+#### Outbreak report tables

+Outbreak tables are individual disease reports from data released on a weekly basis.
+Outbreaks are tracked as threads with new events continuously reported until the outbreak is resolved or the disease becomes endemic.

+* __outbreak_reports_ingest_status_log__
+List of reports in database. `report_info_id` can be appended to "https://wahis.oie.int/pi/getReport/" to see the report API.

+* __outbreak_reports_events__
+High-level event information including country, disease and disease status.
+Disease names are standardized to the [Animal Disease Ontology](http://agroportal.lirmm.fr/ontologies/ANDO]) from the French National research institute for agriculture, food and the environment.
+Each row is an outbreak report. `report_id` is the unique report ID.

+* __outbreak_reports_outbreaks__
+Detailed location and impact data for outbreak events.
+This table can be joined with `outbreak_reports_events` by `report_id`. `outbreak_location_id` is a unique ID for each location (e.g, farm or village) within a outbreak.

+* __outbreak_reports_diseases_unmatched__
+Disease names that were not successfully matched against the ANDO database.
+These require manual review.
+Note that these diseases are not removed from the database.

+#### Six month report tables

+* __six_month_reports_ingest_status_log__
+List of reports in database. `report_info_id` can be appended to "https://wahis.oie.int/pi/getReport/" to see the report API.

+* __six_month_reports_summary__
+High-level event information including country, disease and disease status.
+Disease names are standardized to the [Animal Disease Ontology](http://agroportal.lirmm.fr/ontologies/ANDO]) from the French National research institute for agriculture, food and the environment.
+Each row is an outbreak report. `report_id` is the unique report ID.

+* __six_month_reports_detail__
+Detailed location and impact data for outbreak events.
+This table can be joined with `outbreak_reports_events` by `report_id`. `outbreak_location_id` is a unique ID for each location (e.g, farm or village) within a outbreak.

+* __six_month_reports_diseases_unmatched__
+Disease names that were not successfully matched against the ANDO database.
+These require manual review.
+Note that these diseases are not removed from the database.

 #### Annual report tables

-Annual report tables include summaries by 6-month semesters (Jan - Jun and Jul - Dec) and by year.
+Annual report tables include information about country capacity and taxa population.
+ _Note that these tables will be updated when the API becomes available for annual reports._

 * __annual_reports_status__
 Indicates whether reports are available through WAHIS for all countries, years, and semesters